 Vertical Channel & Square Plate adaptor styles only:

-Replace existing ball coupler from the tongue of trailer with the Shockerhitch Tongue Mount Hitch.
+Replace existing ball coupler on the tongue of trailer with the Shockerhitch Tongue Mount Hitch.

 Verify or lengthen safety chains and wiring connections to ensure proper clearance when turning corners.